top of page

 Advocacy Issues

-As a community of individuals with disabilities, there are many issues in our lives that we share difficulties with.
-These greater issues that face most of us are what we want to focus on in terms of advocacy.
-Advocacy is defined as “public support for or recommendation of a particular cause or policy”.
-Here you will find information on various topics that we help to address as advocacy for the community of individuals with disabilities.
+As a community of individuals with disabilities, there are many issues in our lives that we share.
+These greater issues that we face are what we want to focus on in terms of advocacy.
+Advocacy is defined as “the act or process of supporting a cause or proposal” (Merriam-Webster).
+On our website, you will find information on various topics that we help to address as advocacy for the community of individuals with disabilities.

 bottom of page